 You may love Chicago's culinary scene, but have you ever seen some of the city's top chefs cook in person – and, even better, three at once?
 Dishalicious is a fast-paced, live demonstration cooking show and event hosted by James Beard Award winner Sarah Grueneberg of the restaurant Monteverde in which three chefs prepare a unique dish live in front of a studio audience – who then gets to try a taste, including one from Grueneberg.
 Each of the three episodes will focus on a different cuisine: Italian, Mexican, and Korean.
-Want to be part of the audience?
-Learn more here.
+Episodes will air Fridays beginning April 6 at 8:30 pm.

 In the meantime, here's an introduction to the chefs and their restaurants – not that they need one.

 Grueneberg is a fast-rising star.
 Before she opened Monteverde, she served as executive chef at Tony Mantuano's Spiaggia.
 She was the runner-up on a season of Top Chef and Iron Chef Gauntlet, where she lost to Chicago's Stephanie Izard.
 In March of 2017, she beat out other Chicago chefs to win Best Chef: Great Lakes at the James Beard Awards on her first nomination – a rarity.
 She spoke to WTTW about the influence of Beard on American cooking after that win and also appeared on Chicago Tonight to discuss the award.
 And she'll appear on WTTW's The Interview Show with Mark Bazer on January 5 if you want to catch more of her before Dishalicious.

 Mantuano is a revered lion of Chicago cuisine.
 He gave Sarah Grueneberg her start at his renowned, Michelin-starred restaurant Spiaggia (watch the review on Check, Please!) and is also responsible for Bar Toma.
 Watch him discuss Italian cooking on Chat, Please!